-Angelos Mantzaflaris · Bert Jüttler Institute of Applied Geometry, Johannes Kepler University Linz, Austria, e-mail: angelos.mantzaflaris@jku.at, bert.juettler@jku.at parametric representation is available.
+Angelos Mantzaflaris · Bert Jüttler Institute of Applied Geometry, Johannes Kepler University Linz, Austria, e-mail: angelos.mantzaflaris@jku.at, bert.juettler@jku.at Therefore, it represents only a part of the full tensor-product surface yet no explicit parametric representation is available.
 In this paper we are interested in applying numerical integration on a trimmed surface patch.

-Computing integrals over trimmed domains both efficiently and accurately remains a challenging problem, notably for use in the frame of isogeometric analysis (IgA) [8].
+Computing integrals over trimmed domains both efficiently and accurately remains a challenging problem, notably for use in the frame of isogeometric analysis (IgA) [11].
 The latter computational framework aims at a unification of the representations used in CAD and in numerical simulation, therefore operating directly on trimmed patches.
-The reader is referred to [15] for a recent review on trimming in CAD and IgA.
-We remark that different CAD representations are possible, e.g. subdivision surface-based models or T-spline models, see [1, 2, 9].
+The reader is referred to [19] for a recent review on trimming in CAD and IgA.
+We remark that different CAD representations are possible, e.g. subdivision surface-based models or T-spline models, see [1, 2, 12].

 Multiple challenges arise for IgA on trimmed domains.
 One issue is the efficient coupling between adjacent trimmed patches.
-To this end, a finite cell method with weak coupling has been proposed in [19], a tearing and interconnecting approach was recently studied in [27] as well as Discontinuous Galerkin (DG) methods [6, 7, 26].
+To this end, a finite cell method with weak coupling has been proposed in [24], a tearing and interconnecting approach was recently studied in [32] as well as Discontinuous Galerkin (DG) methods [9, 10, 31].
 Another issue is the numerical stability of the trimmed basis functions, since basis functions with a tiny support can appear around the trimmed boundary.
-Several modified bases have been considered, such as immersed B-splines [20] and extended B-splines [14] to overcome the issue.
+Several modified bases have been considered, such as immersed B-splines [25] and extended B-splines [18] to overcome the issue.
 Finally, the problem of applying numerical quadrature on a trimmed patch is a challenge in its own right.

 One first approach to integrating over trimmed surfaces is to place quadrature points on the full surface and set the weights of the points lying outside the trimmed domain to zero.
 However, this method has no guarantees and the integration error cannot be controlled easily.
-In engineering practice local adaptive quadrature is used on top of it, that is, subdivision is performed around the trimmed region and quadrature nodes are placed in each sub-cell [5, 10, 23].
+In engineering practice local adaptive quadrature is used on top of it, that is, subdivision is performed around the trimmed region and quadrature nodes are placed in each sub-cell [8, 13, 28].
 This approach can generate an extensive number of quadrature points, thus posing efficiency barriers.

-Another approach is to perform a reparameterization (either globally, or locally at the element level), also known as "untrimming"; this puts more effort in the geometric side and results in tensor-product patches, which can be handled in an efficient way [22].
-However, it is known that exact reparameterization is not feasible and approximate solutions result in cracks or overlaps in the model which require special treatment, e.g. by means of DG methods [6, 26].
-In [11], the authors use base cases for the trimmed elements and perform local untrimming, using the intersection points of the trimmed curve and the boundary; see also [24] for some applications of this machinery in optimization.
-In [21] a local untrimming on the element level is performed by a projection method, which can be interpolation or least-squares fitting.
+Another approach is to perform a reparameterization (either globally, or locally at the element level), also known as "untrimming"; this puts more effort in the geometric side and results in tensor-product patches, which can be handled in an efficient way [27].
+However, it is known that exact reparameterization is not feasible and approximate solutions result in cracks or overlaps in the model which require special treatment, e.g. by means of DG methods [9, 31].
+In [14], the authors use base cases for the trimmed elements and perform local untrimming, using the intersection points of the trimmed curve and the boundary; see also [29] for some applications of this machinery in optimization.
+In [26] a local untrimming on the element level is performed by a projection method, which can be interpolation or least-squares fitting.

-When the trimming curves are complicated and have high degree, it is typical to compute a piecewise linear approximation of the boundary to simplify further processing [1, 3, 12, 18].
+When the trimming curves are complicated and have high degree, it is typical to compute a piecewise linear approximation of the boundary to simplify further processing [1, 3, 15, 23].
 However, when it comes to numerical integration, the geometry approximation error accumulates in the final result, and deteriorates the overall approximation order.
-Alternatively, in [16] the linearization is avoided, and a quadrature rule is constructed for each trimmed element by solving a moment-fitting, non-linear system to obtain quadrature nodes and weights, which are all contained inside the domain.
+Alternatively, in [20] the linearization is avoided, and a quadrature rule is constructed for each trimmed element by solving a moment-fitting, non-linear system to obtain quadrature nodes and weights, which are all contained inside the domain.